TabClustPFN: A Prior-Fitted Network for Tabular Data Clustering: Experimental details

 \item \textbf{ZEUS+X}.
 This class of methods uses the pretrained checkpoint provided by ZEUS~\citep{marszaek2025zeus} to extract feature embeddings, followed by applying a downstream clustering algorithm X in the embedding space.
 We consider X $\in$ \{\text{$k$-means}, \text{GMM}, \text{S-GMM}\}, following the evaluation protocol adopted in ZEUS.

 \item \textbf{T+X}.
-The method is proposed in~\citet{li2025clustering}.
-They first subsample a subset of the dataset and run the X algorithm to generate cluster labels, then these samples along with their cluster labels are used as the context in TabPFN v2 to first fine-tune the model, and to predict the cluster labels for all samples to get a full dataset with pseudo labels.
-Then another subset of this full dataset with pseudo labels is subsampled, used as the context to finetune and predict the cluster labels, and iterate.
-The method is proposed in~\citet{li2025clustering}.
+The method is proposed in~\cite{li2025clustering}.
 It follows an iterative pseudo-labeling scheme built on TabPFN v2.
 First, a subset of samples is drawn from the dataset, and a clustering algorithm X is applied to obtain initial cluster assignments.
 These samples and their cluster labels are then used as context to fine-tune TabPFN v2, which subsequently predicts cluster labels for all samples, producing a fully pseudo-labeled dataset.
 Next, a new subset is sampled from this pseudo-labeled dataset and again used as context to fine-tune TabPFN v2, which re-predicts cluster labels for the full dataset.
 This subsample–condition–predict procedure is repeated iteratively, progressively refining the pseudo labels.
 We implement this algorithm following the descriptions in the paper. \end{itemize}